 Regional prehistory is represented with an exceptional set of engravings of the Grotte de la Marche (located in Lussac-les-Châteaux).
 Gallo-Roman antiquity introduces the visitor to the city of Pictons, under the protective gaze of Athena, first-century marble statue of the 1st century AD.
 AD

-Beautiful carved sarcophagi bear witness to the art of Late Antiquity and the Early Middle Ages.
+Beautiful carved sarcophagi testify to the art of Late Antiquity and the High Middle Ages.

 A series of sculptures recall the extraordinary influence of the Romanesque workshops in Poitou.

 The fine arts course unfolds from the 14th century to contemporary art.

 The major artistic trends of the 19th century (neoclassicism, orientalism, ingression, symbolism) invite the visitor to the remarkable ensemble of Camille Claudel's seven sculptures.